 To see how many images you're able to upload for each social network, revisit the table at the top of this article.

-We currently support JPG and PNG image files for all social networks, and additionally GIF files for Facebook, Instagram, Twitter, and Pinterest.
+We currently support JPG, PNG, HEIC, and WebP image files for all social networks, and additionally GIF files for Facebook, Instagram, Twitter, Mastodon, and Pinterest.
 Alt-text is available for images posted to LinkedIn.
 Image size requirements and resizing information for each social network can be found in this guide: Ideal image sizes and formats for your posts.

 If you would like to enhance the look of or resize your images using the simple editing functionality right within the Buffer composer, kindly follow this guide: Editing your images in Buffer

-Video size, length, and file requirements, along with choosing a thumbnail and other important details for each social network can be found in this guide.
+Video size, length, and file requirements, along with choosing a thumbnail and other important details for each social network can be found in this guide: Uploading and sharing links to videos.

 If you don't have a GIF of your own, feel free to use our Giphy integration.
 You can access Giphy files by choosing Facebook, Instagram, Twitter, LinkedIn, or Pinterest in the composer and then clicking the paper icon near the bottom of your composer.